fdonnet/PrestaShop-Webp-QuickAnd/README.md

 ## 6) Change you templates (.tpl) to use webp if available
 Very easy...
 Go in your templates folder in your theme (ex: catalog/_partials/miniatures/product.tpl) and allow webp with picture tag and add a call to the 404 fallback in case of error.

+|replace:'.jpg':'.webp' => with only that instruction in the webp srcset it will works : your new .htaccess rules (see point 4) will take care of the rest.

 Just an example :

     <picture>